Take breaks - but avoid social media

 I think this is the best piece of advice.
-Don’t ruin your winter break by wondering “what if?”
+Don’t ruin your break by wondering “what if?”
 What’s done is done.
 I always seem to do better than I originally thought.
 So don’t stress after the fact!

 Jasmine Pelzer is a Marketing and Design student at SCTCC and a student worker in the college's Marketing and Communications department.